 PLU students will apply for accommodation once they have been “pre-approved” by a PLU study away advisor and accepted by UTAS.

-The PLU comprehensive fee covers this academic experience (instruction and academic credit), housing, a meal stipend (if student chooses UTAS Campus Accommodation), activity fee stipend, study abroad insurance, visa fees*, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit), housing, a meal stipend (if student chooses UTAS Campus Accommodation), activity fee stipend, study abroad insurance, and visa fees*).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.